La Sportiva Helios SR Review Facts

 Trails are my jam.
 I would personally always run on trails if that was the most convenient option.
 But even if you aren’t as passionate as I am about the woods and meadows, sprinkling trails into your runs can be great training to strengthen different muscles, and add some variety.

 The La Sportiva Helios SR is a versatile trail shoe that can work for a casual trail runner or serious outdoorsman.
-It offers enough protection without being too bulky, and stays securely on the foot.
+It offers enough protection without being too bulky and stays securely on the foot.
 Well cushioned, but not heavy, the Helios from La Sportiva will serve you well for the jog around the pond or the trek up a mountain.

 My experience with the La Sportiva Helios SR has led me to think of them as a comfortable option that still offers a good amount of protection.
 On the other hand, it is not so much shoe that I felt uncomfortable running on the roads as well.
-I consider it a good option for road to trail transition, as well as more technical trails, since the snug fit hugged my foot in place.
+I consider it a good option for a road to trail transition, as well as more technical trails since the snug fit hugged my foot in place.

-Since it is a responsive for a trail shoe, I found the La Sportiva Helios SR to have a great outsole for mild trails.
+Since it is a response for a trail shoe, I found the La Sportiva Helios SR to have a great outsole for mild trails.
 You can still feel the ground a bit, which is actually a good thing to better grip the trail and avoid rolling your ankle.
 This is because the thick rubber ridges on the bottom do not cover the entire surface of the shoe, which helps contribute to its lighter weight.
-The spots of softer sole also make the shoe less rigid, so it can mold to the surface you are running on instead of sending your foot twisting this way and that.
+The spots of the softer sole also make the shoe less rigid, so it can mold to the surface you are running on instead of sending your foot twisting this way and that.

 Despite being able to feel the trail on the midfoot, the La Sportiva has quite the cushion in the midsole.
-It's form fitting design is exactly what I want out of a trail shoe.
+Its form-fitting design is exactly what I want out of a trail shoe.
 I don't want to worry about my foot moving around in the shoe.
 The heel feels like a cup for your foot, with almost a touch of memory foam

 feel.
 However, the midsole definitely does not make you feel like you are sinking too far into the heel and have to work extra hard to push off.
 All around, I found it very responsive, especially for a trail shoe.

 The forefoot upper can be a bit tight, but that is certainly better than being too loose, especially in a trail shoe.
 I still had plenty of room for my toes to stretch.
-Do not expect too much water repelling action from the La Sportiva Helios SR though.
+Do not expect too much water-repelling action from the La Sportiva Helios SR though.
 They have a breathable mesh.
 If a shoe is waterproof

 you will just get drenched from sweat instead of from the water on the trail.
 The upper is actually called Hydrain and it is specially designed to vent well and drain water, which is exactly what you need in a trail shoe.